apigee/api-platform-samples/README.md

 You also require:

-[http://www.python.org/getit/](Python programming language), to use the deployment tool.
+(Python programming language)[http://www.python.org/getit/], to use the deployment tool.

 # Deploy